iommirocks/iommi/docs/queries.rst

 Major features:

 - Generate simple filtering GUIs
-- Supply your views with advanced query languages
+- Supply your views with an advanced query language
 - Query language can be used stand alone without the GUI parts
-- Highly customizable GUI based iommi :doc:`forms`
+- Highly customizable GUI based on iommi :doc:`forms`

 Example
 -------

 Simple view that allows the user to search for a car by choosing the make from a drop down, and search for specific model in the advanced mode: